-- Aim: Preliminary studies and renoprotective effects of methanol extract of Parquetina nigrescens (MEPN) in diabetic rats were investigated. - 8 Methods: Twenty-five rats divided into five groups (n=5) were used for this study.
-Groups 1 and 2 - 9 served as normal control and diabetic untreated respectively and each received 0.3ml distilled water. - 10 Groups 3-5 served as diabetic groups treated with 100mg/kg, 200mg/kg MEPN and 100mg/kg - 11 metformin respectively.
-Glucose 6 phosphate dehydrogenase (G6PDH), lactate dehydrogenase - 12 (LDH), superoxide dismutase (SOD), glutathione peroxidase (GPx), catalase (CAT) activities and - 13 albumen (Alb) level were determined using randox kits.
-The kidney histology was done using - 14 haemotoxylin-eosin stain.
-Results were analyzed using ANOVA with statistical significance taken at - 15 P<.05.
+- 7 Aim: Phytochemical screening, toxicity and renoprotective effects of methanol extract of Parquetina nigrescens (MEPN) in diabetic Wistar rats were investigated.
+8 - 9 Methods: Twenty-five rats divided into five groups (n=5) were used for this study.
+Groups 1 and 2 - 10 served as normal control and diabetic untreated respectively and each received 0.3ml distilled water. - Groups 3-5 served as diabetic groups treated with 100mg/kg, 200mg/kg MEPN and 100mg/kg 11 - 12 metformin respectively.
+Active compounds in MEPN were identified using GC/MS analysis while - 13 Phytochemical screening was done following standards procedures.
+Glucose 6 phosphate - dehydrogenase (G6PDH), lactate dehydrogenase (LDH), superoxide dismutase (SOD), glutathione 14 - 15 peroxidase (GPx), catalase (CAT), blood urea nitrogen (BUN), creatinine (CRT) and albumin (Alb) - 16 levels were determined using randox kits.
+The kidney histology was done using haemotoxylin-eosin - 17 stain.
+Results were analyzed using one-way ANOVA with statistical significance taken at P<.05. - 18 Results: Phytochemical screening showed the presence of alkaloids, cardenoloides, anthraquinones, - 19 tannins and flavonoids.
+GC/MS showed the presence of twenty-two active compounds in MEPN. - 20 G6PDH, and CAT significantly increased in the diabetic treated with MEPN and metformin compared - 21 with normal control.
+G6PDH, CAT, GPx and Alb levels were significantly increased in diabetic treated - 22 with MEPN and metformin groups compared with diabetic untreated.
+SOD was significantly increased - 23 in diabetic treated with 100mg/kg MEPN compared with normal control.
+LDH was significantly - 24 increased in diabetic treated with metformin compared with diabetic untreated.
+BUN and CRT - 25 significantly decreased in diabetic treated with MEPN and metformin groups when compared with - 26 diabetic untreated.

-- 16 Results: Phytochemical screening showed the presence of alkaloids, cardenoloides, anthraquinones, - 17 tannins and flavonoids.
-Gas Chromatography Mass Spectrometry showed twenty-two active - 18 compounds.
-G6PDH and CAT significantly increased in the diabetic treated with MEPN and - 19 metformin compared with normal control.
-G6PDH, CAT, GPx and Alb levels were significantly - 20 increased in diabetic treated with MEPN and metformin groups when compared with diabetic - 21 untreated.
-BUN and CRT significantly decreased in diabetic treated with MEPN and metformin groups - when compared with diabetic untreated. - 23 Conclusion: MEPN possesses active components which may be useful in ameliorating the oxidative - 24 stress and renal dysfunction in diabetes mellitus. - Keywords: Parquetina nigrescens, active compounds, oxidative stress, renal dysfunction, diabetes mellitus
+- 27 Conclusion: MEPN possesses active components which may be useful in ameliorating the oxidative - 28 stress and renal dysfunction in diabetes mellitus. - 29 Keywords: Parquetina nigrescens, oxidative stress, renal dysfunction, diabetes mellitus drugs are medications that were originally from plants [1].
+There are synthetic medications produced 33